deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 The mitigation consisted in a just a few lines of code when creating the web view.

-Beginning February 2023 Delta Chat apps on all platforms were released containing the bag of DISABLE-WEBRTC mitigations.
+Beginning February 2023 Delta Chat apps on all platforms were released containing the various DISABLE-WEBRTC mitigations.

 Meanwhile [OpenTechFund](https://www.opentech.fund/) had thankfully agreed to contract a security audit by [Cure53](https://cure53.de)